wilsonliaows/docs/_docs/_workbot/workbot-trigger.markdown

 Parameter name \<space> options: \<space> option 1,\<space> option 2, \<space> option 3

 ## New URL mention
+**This action is currently only compatible with Github and Salesforce**

+New URL mention allows you to send workbot a URL of a certain object and allows workbot to work with the data in that object based on how your recipe is set up.
+Usually, URL mention is used to give you details of an object and display them in slack for easy reference.

 Click on this link to learn about workbot actions